 Jesus taught that marriage changes a man and woman into one flesh.
 Jesus answered the question of divorce.
 Because God has joined a male and female in marriage, they now have become one flesh.
-We know that God spoke of a sexual union here, as you can see in 1 Corinthians 6:17 (Page 1788).
+We know that God spoke of a sexual union here, as you can see in 1 Corinthians 6:17.
 In that passage, Jesus spoke about a man becoming one flesh with a prostitute.
 A spiritual union results from sexual activity, even with a prostitute.
 You may intend to have only sex, but God revealed that a spiritual union also takes place through sex.
-In Matthew 19: 6 (Page 1534), Jesus described this sexual union as one flesh.
+In Matthew 19: 6, Jesus described this sexual union as one flesh.
 God created this union in Genesis, as we saw above.
 Jesus then spoke about the implication.
-If God joined a male and female in marriage, resulting in a sexual and spiritual union, then no man should separate God's work of joining the male and to Him, 'Lord, how often shall my brother sin against me and I forgive him? up to seven times?'
-Jesus said to him, 'I do not say to you, up to seven times, but up to seventy times seven."

-female together.
-In fact, we should rejoice over God's plan for forming a strong, spiritual and sexual bond between one male and one female for life.8
+If God joined a male and female in marriage, resulting in a sexual and spiritual union, then no man should separate God's work of joining the male and female together.
+In fact, we should rejoice over God's plan for forming a strong, spiritual and sexual bond between one male and one female for life.